Speaker at UW-P's Ebony Weekend urges students to live for their dreams

 The theme of Ebony Weekend changes each year.
 In 2020, organizers opted to focus on “Movements,” social and otherwise, according to Perla Rivera, a member of the Black Student Union.

-Other speakers included Lea Hortman, a Milwaukee native, who channeled her life experiences into a poetry career, an Ajamou Butler, also of Milwaukee, who launched nonprofit Heal the Hood MKE in 2012.
+Other speakers included Lea Hortman, a Milwaukee native, who channeled her life experiences into a poetry career, and Ajamou Butler, also of Milwaukee, who launched nonprofit Heal the Hood MKE in 2012.